Hyper Suprime-Cam Y3 results: photo-$z$ bias calibration with lensing shear ratios and cosmological constraints from cosmic shear: Tangential shear profiles

 In Fig.~\ref{fig:shear-cum-snr}, we present the cumulative signal-to-noise ratio (SNR) for each source redshift bin, based on the angular scale cuts used in our analysis.
 We obtain SNR values of approximately $59$, $75$, and $62$ for sources in redshift bins two, three, and four, respectively.
 These differences reflect the variation in shear sensitivity with the redshifts of the sources and lenses, which have a median redshift near $0.2$, and are influenced by the lensing efficiency factor, $\Sigma_{\rm crit}^{-1}$.

-To assess potential systematics, we examined the cross-component of the shear profiles around the lenses.
-As shown in Fig.~\ref{fig:shear-cross-meas} of Appendix~\ref{app:x-shear}, we find no statistically significant signal; the $p$-value remains above five percent after subtracting the signal measured around random points.
-Additionally, we examine the boost factors \citep{2005_Mandelbaum} to test for contamination from physically associated sources, finding them consistent with unity, indicating a clean background selection.
+{To assess potential systematics, we examined the cross-component of the shear profiles around the lenses.
+As shown in Fig.~\ref{fig:shear-cross-meas} of Appendix~\ref{app:x-shear}, we detect no statistically significant signal, with the $p$ value remaining above our adopted threshold of 2 percent after subtracting the signal measured around random points.
+We also examine the boost factors \citep{2005_Mandelbaum} to test for contamination from physically associated sources, finding them consistent with unity, which indicates a clean selection of background galaxies.}

 The magnification bias can also affect the measured shear induced by lens galaxies on background sources.
 In our analysis, the median redshift for galaxies in any source bin differs by at least 0.35 from the redshift of galaxies in the lens redshift bins.
 For such a difference shear ratios can be affected sub-percent level which is well within the statistical uncertainties of our measurements \citep{2019_Unruh}.
 Nonetheless, a proper treatment of magnification bias requires dedicated mock analyses and is warranted in future work.